george-moore/azure-percept-advanced-development/tutorials/openvino-zoo-tutorial/openvino-model-zoo-tutorial.md

 //
 // In case you are wondering, it is <output(input)>
 G_API_NET(SemanticSegmentationUNet, <cv::GMat(cv::GMat)>, "com.microsoft.u-net-semseg-network");

+// I know I wanted to only have one function in this file, but it is really helpful to just have
+// this single other function for visualization purposes.
+Don't worry about it, it's taken
+// pretty much directly from the semantic segmentation demo I pointed you to on GitHub earlier
+// and just overlays colors on top of an input image and returns it as an output image. cv::Mat apply_color_map(const cv::Mat &input)
+{
+    // We creat a static colors "array".
+It is really a shape {256, 1, 3} tensor. static cv::Mat colors;

+    // Create a random number generator to create our colors randomly.
+Use the same seed each time. static std::mt19937 rng;
+    rng.seed(12345);
+    static std::uniform_int_distribution<int> distr(0, 255);

+    // If this is the first time we call this function, we will fill in the colors array if (colors.empty())
+    {
+        colors = cv::Mat(256, 1, CV_8UC3);
+        for (size_t i = 0; i < (std::size_t)colors.cols; i++)
+        {
+            colors.at<cv::Vec3b>(i, 0) = cv::Vec3b(distr(rng), distr(rng), distr(rng));
+        }
+    }

+    // Converting class to color
+    cv::Mat out;
+    cv::applyColorMap(input, out, colors);
+    return out;
+}

 // This is the only function we expose in the header file, so it is technically the only function we **need**.
 // We will only use a single function and put all of our stuff inside it for the sake of the tutorial,